Top 20 most confusing rules in English: what to remember and what to ignore

 “Eg” vs. “Ie”

-Why is this even abbreviated and why are the two abbreviations so similar?
-We explain.
-“Eg” is a short version of the Latin expression “exempli gratia”, which means “for example”.
-Therefore, “eg” is the expression you should use before providing an example or examples: “I like all of the common Thanksgiving foods, eg, stuffing, turkey, and cranberry sauce”.
-Many people use “ie” in this context, although “ie” means something completely different: “id est” which means “that is”.
+Why is it abbreviated at all and why are the two acronyms so similar?
+Let's explain.
+“Eg” is a short version of the Latin expression “exempli gratia,” which means “for example.”
+Therefore, “eg” is an expression you should use before providing an example or examples: “I like all of the common Thanksgiving foods, eg, stuffing, turkey, and cranberry sauce.”
+Many people use “ie” in this context, although “ie” means something completely different: “id est,” which means “that is.”
 Use “ie” when you are trying to explain or clarify something just said: “I'll get back to you soon, ie, before the end of the week.”

 Oxford comma